 4 T. cold butter, cubed (original recipe calls for unsalted.
 I will do that next time.)

 For the raspberry filling:

 2 T. Thrive White Sugar, or to taste

 2 t. vanilla extract

-Vanilla Whipped Topping (next week's post) or whipped topping of choice
+Vanilla Whipped Topping (future post) or whipped topping of choice

 1. Preheat oven to 425 degrees F.

 2. To make the shortcakes: In a large mixing bowl, sift together the cocoa powder, flour, sugar, baking powder, baking soda, and salt.
 Cut in the cold butter with a fork or pastry cutter.
 Blend the mixture until it resembles a coarse meal.
 Add the heavy cream and stir the mixture with a fork until it forms a dough.